Bar and Court Admissions

 Prior to joining WTO, Dan was an associate at a litigation boutique in Houston.
 He also served judicial clerkships in the Colorado Supreme Court and in the U.S. District Court for the Eastern District of New York.

 - Persuaded the Colorado Court of Appeals to accept discretionary appeal of a district court's order granting class certification in a case concerning Colorado's hospital lien statute.
-WTO currently represents the hospital on the merits of appeal.

 - Successfully defended the royalty interest owners of an oil well in the appeal of a $150 million class action verdict against the first oil purchaser.